Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Egress Free (R2) $0.09/GB

-• Edge image optimization: Workers + R2.
+• Edge image optimisation: Workers + R2 eliminates the origin round-trip.

-• Global rate limiting: Durable Objects.
+• Global rate limiting: Durable Objects with strong per-object consistency.

 • Streaming data: Kinesis, MSK.

-• ML platform: SageMaker.
+• ML platforms: SageMaker.

-• Complex IAM: AWS IAM is richer.
+• Complex IAM: AWS permission model is far richer.

-Deployment
+Deployment with Wrangler

 npm install -g wrangler